Breadcrumb

 About the opportunity

-The Elevate: First Nations Storytelling and Literature Fund is a $10,000 career development grant open to First Nations individuals and groups who are writers, poets, editors, illustrators, journalists, arts workers and groups in the literature sector.
+The Elevate: First Nations Storytelling and Literature Fund is a set $10,000 AUD career development grant open to First Nations individuals and groups who are writers, poets, editors, illustrators, journalists, arts workers, and groups in the literature sector.

 Elevate is designed to support and develop career pathways and opportunities which may include capacity building, networking, mentoring, residencies, and audience development for their work.
-Projects can take place nationally, internationally, online, or in a combination of in-person and online.
+Projects can take place nationally, internationally, online, or in a combination of in-person and online capacities.
+Elevate is for projects beginning on or after 1 February 2027.

 Eligibility